About the Tobacco Control Policy Tool

 The Tobacco Control Policy (TCP) tool is brought to you by the Lung Group of the Cancer Intervention and Surveillance Modeling Network (CISNET), a consortium of researchers developing computational models of smoking and lung cancer.

-Researchers at the University of Michigan, Georgetown University, Yale University, Massachusetts General Hospital, Stanford University and Erasmus University collaborate and aim to quantify the impact of tobacco control policies on smoking, lung cancer, and mortality.
+Researchers at the BC Cancer Research Institute, University of Michigan, Georgetown University, Yale University, Massachusetts General Hospital, Stanford University and Erasmus University collaborate and aim to quantify the impact of tobacco control policies on smoking, lung cancer, and mortality.
 The TCP tool is part of a broader CISNET research agenda to evaluate the potential impact of cancer control strategies on US populations.

 The TCP tool uses inputs from the CISNET Smoking History Generator, which simulates individual life histories of smoking behavior.
 More information about the Smoking History Generator and its applications can be found on the CISNET Publication Support and Modeling Resources website.